agrc/metadata-asset-tracking-tool/metadata/location/city_and_town_locations.md

 ### What does the dataset represent?

+Each point in this dataset includes the name of the city or town, the county it is located in, and the type of location (city, town, county seat, etc).

 ### How was the dataset created?

 ### How reliable and accurate is the dataset?

+Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns about this dataset.

 ## Credits